garrison/vmc/README.md

 Only wavefunctions whose (slave) particles obey Pauli exclusion are currently supported (i.e. fermions and hard-core bosons).

+Only wavefunctions with a definite particle number are supported.

+Also, only wavefunctions that have a definite $S_z$ are supported.
+Otherwise, it is not entirely accurate to think of spin-up and spin-down particles as separate species (as the code does), since annihilation operators anticommute even if the spins of the two operators are different.

+Another way of phrasing the above two requirements is that moves and operators must consist only of SiteHop's.

 Ways in which things are currently in flux
 ------------------------------------------